-This document describes the process for creating and managing Eclipse Working Groups ("Eclipse WGs" or "WGs").
-In particular, it describes how the Eclipse Foundation ("Eclipse") membership (the "Members") lead, influence, and collaborate within WGs to develop a common set of Materials (as defined below).
+This document describes the process for creating and managing Eclipse Industry Working Groups ("Eclipse IWGs" or "IWGs").
+In particular, it describes how the Eclipse Foundation ("Eclipse") membership (the "Members") lead, influence, and collaborate within IWGs to develop a common set of Materials (as defined below).

 This document has 3 sections:

-All participants in WGs must respect the agreements, policies and procedures of Eclipse.
-In particular, and without limiting the foregoing, at all times, participants in all Eclipse WGs must conform to the Eclipse IP Policies and Antitrust Policies.
+All participants in IWGs must respect the agreements, policies and procedures of Eclipse.
+In particular, and without limiting the foregoing, at all times, participants in all Eclipse IWGs must conform to the Eclipse IP Policies and Antitrust Policies.

-All WGs must operate in an open, transparent and vendor neutral manner.
+All IWGs must operate in an open, transparent and vendor neutral manner.

-Participation in WGs is only open to certain Members of the Eclipse Foundation.
-Each WG will have two types of participants: Steering Committee Participants and Member Participants (collectively, "Participants"):
+Participation in IWGs is only open to Members of the Eclipse Foundation.
+Each IWG will have two types of participants: Steering Committee Participants and Member Participants (collectively, "Participants"):

-The Steering Committee Participants shall be Participants of the WG who agree to actively participate in the WG Steering Committee and which satisfy the Steering Committee Participants requirements set forth in the Member Participation Guidelines (as defined herein) as determined by the WG Steering Committee.
+The Steering Committee Participants shall be Participants of the IWG that are Strategic or Enterprise Members of Eclipse, to the extent they agree to actively participate in the IWG Steering Committee and to the extent they satisfy the Member Participation Guidelines (as defined herein) as announced by the IWG Steering Committee.

-The Steering Committee is responsible for writing and maintaining an WG Charter (a "WG Charter") consisting of the following:
+The Steering Committee is responsible for writing and maintaining an IWG Charter (a "IWG Charter") consisting of the following:

-Member Participant is a Member of the Eclipse Foundation (excluding Associate Members other than research institutions, academic institutions or government agencies specifically approved by the Steering Committee) who agrees to actively participate in the WG and meets the Member Participation Guidelines.
+Member Participant is a Member of the Eclipse Foundation who agrees to actively participate in the IWG and meets the Member Participation Guidelines.

-Any Member that satisfies the Member Participation Guidelines of an WG must be permitted to be a Participant in the WG.
-Any Member wishing to join the WG would contact the WG Steering Committee to indicate their interest and describe how they fulfill the Membership Participation Guidelines.
+Any Member that satisfies the Member Participation Guidelines of an IWG must be permitted to be a Participant in the IWG.
+Any Member wishing to join the IWG would contact the IWG Steering Committee to indicate their interest and describe how they fulfill the Membership Participation Guidelines.
 The Steering Committee is responsible for maintaining and publishing the list of all Participants on an ongoing basis.

-All Participants in an WG, whether Steering Committee Participants or Member Participants, can participate and will have voting rights with respect to all WG matters, including scheduling meetings and activities, and will have equal rights of access and participation in the development of all Materials, including Marketing Programs, Material development, mailing lists and wikis.
+All Participants in an IWG, whether Steering Committee Participants or Member Participants, can participate and will have voting rights with respect to all IWG matters, including scheduling meetings and activities, and will have equal rights of access and participation in the development of all Materials, including Marketing Programs, Material development, mailing lists and wikis.

-Following is a description of the lifecycle of an WG.Proposal Phase
+Following is a description of the lifecycle of an IWG.Proposal Phase

-Any Eclipse Strategic, Enterprise, or Solution Member(s) (an "Initiating Member(s)") can create a draft WG Charter and request the Eclipse Foundation Executive Director to make it available in the appropriate area on Eclipse.org.
-Upon the Eclipse Foundation Executive Director's approval of the draft Charter, the Executive Director will do so, and an e-mail will be circulated announcing the availability of the draft Charter for review.
+Any Eclipse Strategic or Enterprise Member(s) (an "Initiating Member(s)") can draft a draft IWG Charter and request the Eclipse Executive Director to make it available in the appropriate area on Eclipse.org.
+Upon the Eclipse Executive Director's approval of the draft Charter, the Executive Director will do so, and an e-mail will be circulated announcing the availability of the draft Charter for review.
 The Proposal Phase will commence upon the distribution of that e-mail.

 The Proposal Phase will last no less than thirty (30) days.

-During the Proposal Phase, one or more individuals designated by the Initiating Member(s) shall work
+During the Proposal Phase, an individual designated by the Initiating Member(s) shall work

 with Members to produce a proposed Charter.
 Among other things, during the Proposal Phase, the

-At the end of the Proposal Phase, subject to the Initiating Member's compliance with the terms of this Policy, and the Eclipse Foundation Executive Director's approval of the Charter, and based on the feedback from the Eclipse community and in consultation with the proposed WG Steering Committee, the Eclipse Foundation Executive Director will determine whether to create the WG.
-Once the WG is created, a notification will be sent to the Members with the initial list of Participants and an invitation to other Members to participate.
-At this time, the IT infrastructure for the WG will be established.
+At the end of the Proposal Phase, subject to the Initiating Member's compliance with the terms of this Policy, and the Eclipse Executive Director's approval of the Charter, and based on the feedback from the Eclipse community and in consultation with the proposed IWG Steering Committee, the Eclipse Foundation Executive Director will determine whether to create the IWG.
+Once the IWG is created, a notification will be sent to the Members with the initial list of Participants and an invitation to other Members to participate.
+At this time, the IT infrastructure for the IWG will be established.

-At this point, the Implementation Phase for the WG shall commence.Implementation Phase
+At this point, the Implementation Phase for the IWG shall commence.Implementation Phase

-The majority of WG's work is intended to be accomplished during its Implementation Phase.
-The development of the Materials and Marketing Programs for each WG is undertaken by its Participants during this phase.
-The WG Steering Committee shall provide regular systematic status reporting to the EMO.
-The WG Steering Committee will provide overall coordination, will monitor progress of the WG against the WG Charter milestones and schedules, provide attention to issues involving dependencies between WG, and publish all plans, documents, reports, and interactions to the Participants in the WG.
+The majority of IWG's work is intended to be accomplished during its Implementation Phase.
+The development of the Materials and Marketing Programs for each IWG is undertaken by its Participants during this phase.
+The IWG Steering Committee shall provide regular systematic status reporting to the EMO.
+The IWG Steering Committee will provide overall coordination, will monitor progress of the IWG against the IWG Charter milestones and schedules, provide attention to issues involving dependencies between IWG, and publish all plans, documents, reports, and interactions to the Participants in the IWG.

 The Implementation Phase culminates with a Release Review for Materials.

-The Release Review is conducted by the EMO before each release of Materials to verify that the key goals of the WG, as anticipated in the Charter, have been accomplished and to verify that all intellectual property rights issues have been resolved.
-Assuming the WG presents the Materials to the EMO sufficiently in advance of the anticipated release date for the Materials, the Release Review will be conducted sufficiently in advance by the EMO before the target release date to allow time for the WG to respond to feedback.
+The Release Review is conducted by the EMO before each release of Materials to verify that the key goals of the IWG, as anticipated in the Charter, have been accomplished and to verify that all intellectual property rights issues have been resolved.
+Assuming the IWG presents the Materials to the EMO sufficiently in advance of the anticipated release date for the Materials, the Release Review will be conducted sufficiently in advance by the EMO before the target release date to allow time for the IWG to respond to feedback.

 The first step in a Release Review is a telephone conference call open to all Eclipse Members.
 All materials for the Release Review including at a minimum the final draft of the Working Group's Materials must be made available to the public no less than fifteen (15) working days prior to the date of the Release Review.

 A formal release review is not required for Marketing Programs.
-The WG Steering Committee and the Eclipse EMO needs to approve any Marketing Program before they are executed.
+The IWG Steering Committee and the Eclipse EMO needs to approve any Marketing Program before they are executed.

-For WG Materials to be approved for a Release Review, a majority of Eclipse WG Member Participants and a majority of the WG Steering Committee Participants must provide a positive vote with three (3) working days of the Release Review.
+For IWG Materials to be approved for a Release Review, a majority of Eclipse IWG Member Participants and a majority of the IWG Steering Committee Participants must provide a positive vote with three (3) working days of the Release Review.
 In addition, the EMO must approve the Materials.
-Voting will be done electronically via an openly readable email list to which only WG Members may write (the "Members Mailing List").
+Voting will be done electronically via an openly readable email list to which only IWG Members may write (the "Members Mailing List").
 The Executive Director has the final authority to approve the Release Review.

-In the event the WG Materials are not approved, the Participants of the WG are expected to reply via the Members Mailing List to achieve consensus through dialogue.
-However, in the event that this dialogue is not successful, the WG Steering Committee may after a period of no less than fourteen (14) days may call a vote of the Steering Committee.
-The super-majority (two-thirds) decision of the WG Steering Committee is final and binding in the approval of WG's Materials.
+In the event the IWG Materials are not approved, the Participants of the IWG are expected to reply via the Members Mailing List to achieve consensus through dialogue.
+However, in the event that this dialogue is not successful, the IWG Steering Committee may after a period of no less than fourteen (14) days may call a vote of the Steering Committee.
+The super-majority (two-thirds) decision of the IWG Steering Committee is final and binding in the approval of IWG's Materials.

-Some WG Materials will go through several version releases for new features or simple maintenance.
-For each release, the WG is expected to cycle through an Implementation Phase and Release Review.Working Group Termination
+Some IWG Materials will go through several version releases for new features or simple maintenance.
+For each release, the IWG is expected to cycle through an Implementation Phase and Release Review.Working Group Termination

-It is expected that some WGs will exist for a specific period of time to accomplish a specific objective and some WGs will continue for an extended period of time.
-Regardless, at some point in time the operation of WGs may need to be terminated.
-Two events may trigger the termination of an WG: 1) a super-majority (two-thirds) of the WG Steering Committee requests to the Eclipse Foundation Executive Director that the WG be terminated, or 2) the WG is deemed inactive or non-compliant with the WG's Charter by the Eclipse Foundation Executive Director in their sole discretion.
+It is expected that some IWGs will exist for a specific period of time to accomplish a specific objective and some IWGs will continue for an extended period of time.
+Regardless, at some point in time the operation of IWGs may need to be terminated.
+Two events may trigger the termination of an IWG: 1) a super-majority (two-thirds) of the IWG Steering Committee requests to the Eclipse Foundation Executive Director that the IWG be terminated, or 2) the IWG is deemed inactive or non-compliant with the IWG's Charter by the Eclipse Foundation Executive Director in their sole discretion.

-The EMO will terminate a WG by putting a public notice on the WG mailing list.
-All Materials created by the Working Group will be archived.Modifying a Working Group Charter
+The EMO will terminate a IWG by putting a public notice on the IWG mailing list.
+All Materials created by the Working Group will be archived.Modifying an Industry Working Group Charter

-An WG may modify their WG Charter.
-Any modifications to a Charter must be approved by: 1) a super-majority (two-thirds) vote of the WG Steering Committee and 2) the EMO.Modifying This Process
+An IWG may modify their IWG Charter.
+Any modifications to a Charter must be approved by: 1) a super-majority (two-thirds) vote of the IWG Steering Committee and 2) the EMO.Modifying This Process

 This process may be modified by the EMO with thirty (30) days written notice to the Eclipse Foundation membership-at-large.